shitchell/qrng/README.md

 onUpdateFailed(f)
 * Run f(err, xhr) if an update fails. "err" is the error object from the XMLHttpRequest, and xhr is the...
 XMLHttpRequest

+replaceMath()
+* Static method.
+QRNG.replaceMath() creates a new QRNG object with a cache of 1024 (the maximum allowed by ANU).
+It then replaces Math.random with the QRNG.getFloat().
+All subsequent calls to Math.random() will thus be based on quantum randomness (read: every single random event on the page, even those having nothing to do with qrng.js, will become quantumizedified).

 ### Notes

 I didn't even think this would be possible due to cross-domain policies, but apparently the guys over at ANU are awesome about sharing their data!
 Making an xhr request is no issue.